PCSwingle/Axon/docs/structure.md

 }

 ### main.ax ###
-# We can import the entire module...
+# We can import the function normally...
-import my_module

-# ...or just the function we want.
-import my_module.dir.test.add
+from my_module.dir.test import add

-# We can also use an alias:
+# ...or use an alias:
-import my_module.dir.test as add_file
+from my_module.dir.test import add as add_func

 func main() {
-    # It can now be called in multiple ways
-    my_module.dir.test.add(2, 2)
     add(2, 2)
-    add_file.add(2, 2)
+    add_func(2, 2)
 }
 ```